 Welcome to BackroadTraveler.net.
 My name is Craig Gephart.
 I am a husband, father, computer technician, musician, photographer, motorcyclist, and TRAVELER!
 If you find yourself dreaming of traveling the back roads this is the place for you!

-I love to ride the roads less traveled, discovering bits and pieces of our pre-Interstate history that was once considered mainstream America.
+I love to ride the roads less traveled, discovering remnants of our pre-Interstate history that were once part of “Main Street” America.
 I’m a fan of old towns, “Mom & Pop” motels, family owned diners, and old-fashioned tourist stops.
+I enjoy the quirky and sometimes gimmicky, if only to remind me that high-tech isn’t necessary to make life interesting.

 Today, nearly all hotel rooms have irons/ironing boards, scented toiletries, flat screen TVs with 30+ cable or satellite channels and restaurants offer at least 5 different flavors of soda/pop, water with lemon, a menu consisting of at least 3 pages, and climate controlled air conditioning.
-But there was a time when road travel was more of an adventure than the relatively predictable disengaged drive from point A to point B it is today.
+But there was a time when road travel was more of an adventure than the relatively predictable, disengaged drive from point A to point B we typically have today.

 Maybe it’s because, having traveled since I was a boy, I have seen a lot of change in the past 55 years of my life and can easily compare the all-too-typical cookie cutter conformity of “what is” with the unique and often serendipitous surprises of “what was”.
-Taking the road less traveled, with its simple yet “expected unexpectedness”, IS life enriching.
-On this website I will try to make you aware of some of the gems that have fallen by the wayside of Interstate travel and what has often been deemed “progress”.
+Taking the road less traveled, with its simple yet “expected unexpectedness”, is life enriching.
+On this website, I will share some of the gems I found that have fallen by the wayside.

-Although I don’t publish updates to this site with any sort of regularity (I still have a full-time job and I’m anxiously awaiting the day I can travel more), I am striving to grow this site into a resource that can be useful to travelers and helpful to those involved in the tourism trade (mom & pop establishments, click here!).
+Although I don’t publish updates to this site with great regularity (I still have a full-time job, but I’m anxiously awaiting the day I can travel more and post more), I am striving to grow this site into a resource that will benefit both travelers and service providers (mom & pop establishments, click here!).

 Keep the shiny side up!